magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ### The linker script

 A linker script describes how the sections in the input object files (`_c.o` and `_s.o`) should be mapped into the output file (`.elf`); it also controls the addresses of all program symbols (e.g. functions and variables).
 More information can be found [here](https://sourceware.org/binutils/docs/ld/Scripts.html#Scripts).
-Now let's take a look at the RPi OS linker script:
+Now let's take a look at the linker script:

 ```
 SECTIONS